How to Get Assisted Living Financial Assistance: Expert Guide for Families

 - Cooperation with any legal proceedings to recover assets

-Federal law protects family members from being held personally responsible for a loved one’s nursing home bills.
+Federal law protects family members from being held personally responsible for a loved one's nursing home bills.
 The Nursing Home Reform Act prohibits facilities from requiring third-party payment guarantees as a condition for admission or continued stay.
-When reviewing admission agreements, watch for problematic contract terms like “responsible party” or “joint and several liability.”
+When reviewing admission agreements, watch for problematic terms like "responsible party" or "joint and several liability."

 Negotiating with facilities